AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line of the file iacta A script to delete all javascript files
 A script that count the number of directories and sub-directories 12 - A script to display the 10 newest files
+13 - A script that prints only the words that appear exactly once